Tailored Support

 5. Summary

-This topic has helped international education practitioners communicate more effectively with international students about developing healthy relationships.
+This topic has helped international education practitioners communicate more effectively with cross-border learners about developing healthy relationships.
 This will help protect students from sexual violence and harm, improve the quality of their relationships, and ensure they understand what a consent culture means.
 The following resources may be useful for readers who want to learn more, or to share with your international students.

 6. References